Tutorials p5.strands: Introduction to Shaders

 The mix() function in GLSL is similar to p5.js’s lerp function.
 The color should now interpolate between [0, 0, 0] (black) when the object faces the camera, and the value of fresnel is close to 0, to a pinkish color [1, 0.5, 0.7] at its edges when fresnel is closer to one.

-As a note, getCameraInputs is inside of the vertex shader, which is usually where we will do calculations which rely on the position of vertices.
+As a note, cameraInputs is a means of making changes inside of the vertex shader, which is usually where we will do calculations which rely on the position of vertices.
 Therefore, we are setting the vertex color at this point.
 The fragment shader will interpolate between vertices to make sure that the pixels between them look continuous.

 Notice the returned value above: [col, 1].
 This is one of the ways in which vectors are prioritised as the main data type in shader languages, including p5.strands.
 We are able to construct a 4-component vector (RGBA) from a 3-component vector(RGB) plus a float (alpha).
 This is a hallmark of shader languages.